Just Transition

 North Carolina DEQ Publishes Comprehensive Climate Action Plan to Meet 2030 Greenhouse Gas Targets

-North Carolina has finalized its Comprehensive Climate Action Plan (CCAP), establishing a cross-sector roadmap to achieve a 50% reduction in greenhouse gas emissions by 2030.
-Businesses should anticipate targeted incentives and future regulatory shifts in fleet electrification, building efficiency, and industrial decarbonization as the state aligns infrastructure investments with net-zero goals.
+North Carolina has finalized its Comprehensive Climate Action Plan to achieve a 50 percent reduction in greenhouse gas emissions by 2030.
+Companies should anticipate new incentives and potential regulatory mandates for fleet electrification, building efficiency, and industrial decarbonization as the state prioritizes infrastructure investment.

 deq.nc.govUnited StatesUnited States